ssitu/ComfyUI_UltimateSDUpscale/README.md

 Details about most of the parameters can be found [here](https://github.com/Coyote-A/ultimate-upscale-for-automatic1111/wiki/FAQ#parameters-descriptions).

+Example workflows can be found in the [`example_workflows/`](example_workflows/) folder.
+You can also find them in the ComfyUI application under the Templates menu, scroll down the left sidebar to find the Extensions section, then selecting this repository.

 ## References
 * Ultimate Stable Diffusion Upscale script for the Automatic1111 Web UI: https://github.com/Coyote-A/ultimate-upscale-for-automatic1111